blakepasse/harry-potter-chatbot/README.md

 Tools Utilized:
 Langchain: For efficient language processing and context management.
-Pinecone: To store and retrieve embeddings for contextual responses.
+Pinecone: To store and retrieve vector embeddings for contextual responses.
 OpenAI: Provides the language model for generating responses.
 Flask: Used as the web framework to build the application.
 SQL: Manages user authentication and stores feedback data.